 The Maestro’s Famous Mint Brownies

-2 cups sugar1 3/4 cup Mama’s Almond Blend All Purpose Gluten-Free Flour (We have been loving the results we get with this flour lately--it’s our latest go-to GF all purpose and works wonderfully for baked goods like these brownies.)
+1 3/4 cup Mama’s Almond Blend All Purpose Gluten-Free Flour (We have been loving the results we get with this flour lately–it’s our latest go-to GF all purpose and works wonderfully for baked goods like these brownies.)

 1 1/2 tsp baking powder

 dash of salt

 pinch of salt

 3-4 tbsp milk (adjust for consistency)

 2 1/4 cups confectioner’s sugar